5 Signs Your Loved One May Need Wellness Check-Ins

 If you notice full pill organizers that should be empty, duplicate refills, or your loved one expressing uncertainty about what they're taking, it may be time for consistent reminders.

-What we do: We provide medication reminders during every visit — we don't administer medications, but we help ensure your loved one stays on track.
+We provide medication reminders during every visit — we don't administer medications, but we help ensure your loved one stays on track.

 3. Poor Nutrition or Dehydration

 Is the fridge empty?
 Are there expired foods piling up?
 Is your loved one losing weight or looking more fatigued than usual?
-These are common but often overlooked signs of nutritional decline.

-What we do: Every wellness visit includes hydration and nutrition check-ins, with observations documented and shared with family.
+Every wellness visit includes hydration and nutrition check-ins, with observations documented and shared with family.

 4. Changes in Mood or Cognitive Sharpness

-What we do: Our staff are trained to observe mood and cognitive awareness patterns and report any changes to family members with their permission.
+Our staff are trained to observe mood and cognitive awareness patterns and report any changes to family members with their permission.

 5. A Home Environment That's Becoming Unsafe